Katy Jon Went – Photographer

-Recent events include a the Theresa May anti-Brexit satirical float tour (an image of which hangs in the People’s History Museum, Manchester, ‘Savage Ink’ exhibition), a Donald Trump protest, a solidarity with migrants lovebomb and rally, pro-EU Remain rally, the Orlando Pulse massacre vigil, an anti-austerity rally a Je Suis Charlie Hebdo rally, and an anti-EDL counter protest.
+Recent events include images of the Theresa May anti-Brexit satirical float tour (an image of which hangs in the People’s History Museum, Manchester, ‘Savage Ink’ exhibition), a Donald Trump protest, solidarity with migrants lovebomb and rally, pro-EU Remain rally, the Orlando Pulse massacre vigil, an anti-austerity rally a Je Suis Charlie Hebdo rally, and an anti-EDL counter-protest.
 Many of these were published on Demotix until they were bought out and taken down as competitive to Getty Images, whose monopoly tactics I’m not a fan of.

 Fashion and Modelling